Odiprecious20/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display contents list of current directory
+working directory to home directory